shrub719/edu-ecc/utils/docs/ec.md

 ## Creating a curve

-`ec.py` really only contains one class you'll need to worry about: `Curve`.
+EC really only contains one class you'll need to worry about: `Curve`.

 `Curve` represents an elliptic curve over a finite prime field in supersingular Weierstrauss form, <!-- FIX: is this right? --> i.e. in the form $y^2 = x^3 + ax + b \pmod p$.